Clever-ISA/Clever-ISA/specs/Stability-Policy.md

 - Subsequent extensions cannot change the prescribed behaviour of any operation except for behaviour in the case of a prescribed exception, unless the supervisor or program opts-in to that change.
 - Subsequent extensions cannot change the prescribed floating-point exceptions of any instruction, unless the supervisor or program opts-in to that change.
 - Subsequent extensions cannot change the prescribed exceptions of any instruction performed from program execution mode, unless the supervisor opts-in to that change, but the prescribed exceptions of instructions performed from supervisor mode may be modified.
+    - In particular, the introduction of a new program instruction (opcode<0x800) is permitted with a supervisor opt-in.
-- The behaviour of accessing registers 63 and 255 may not be changed.
+- Subsequent extensions cannot change the behaviour of accessing registers 63 and 255.
-- The behaviour of instructions 0x000 and 0xfff may not be changed.
+- Subsequent extensions cannot change the behaviour of instructions 0x000 and 0xfff.
-- The definition of io addresses prescribed by this specification.
+- Subsequent extensions cannot change the definition of io addresses prescribed by this specification.

 Additionally, the following behaviours are considered reserved to the implementation, and may not be changed by extensions:
 - The behaviour and existance of instructions 0xfe0-0xfff, and instructions subsequently defined as "Machine Specific"